Build and Deploy#

 Production Deployment#

-flownexus can be deployed to a virtual server using Caddy as a reverse proxy.
-This deployment supports four subdomains:
+flownexus can be deployed to a virtual server using nginx as a reverse proxy with certbot for automatic TLS certificates.
+The default configuration supports four subdomains (using flownexus.org as the example domain – substitute your own throughout):

 • flownexus.org - Main landing page (static HTML)